DataDog/system-tests/docs/edit/add-new-test.md

 ```
 ---

+In most cases, you'll only need to add a new test class or function.
+But if you need to add a new scenario, refer to [scenarios.md](./scenarios.md).

 Tests live under the `tests/` folder.
 You may need to add a new file to this folder, or a new directory + file to this folder.
 Alternatively, you may add a test to an existing file, if it makes sense.
 Tests are structured like so, e.g. `tests/test_some_feature.py`:

 ```python